 Note: – Pregnant women are not allowed to dive or snorkel in Silfra.

 If you intend to dive at Silfra, you are required to bring the following equipment:

-- Base Layer, Thin thermals in wool, fleece or synthetic (no cotton)
+- Base layer: thin wool, fleece or synthetic thermals (no cotton).

-- A spare set of clothes and socks for after the activity in case you get wet
+- A spare set of clothes and socks to change in case you get wet

-- A towel (remember your hair, face and hands will get wet)
+- A towel (your hair, face, and hands will get wet)

 We will provide you with the following necessary gear.
-However, you are welcome to bring and use your own equipment, as long as your equipment is suitable for cold water diving.
+However, you are welcome to bring and use your own equipment, as long as it is suitable for cold water diving.

 - Undersuit, manufactured by Waterproof or Santi, made with Nylon Taslan